-Not all are caused by medical negligence, but on occasions some are.
+Not all are caused by medical negligence, but occasionally some are.
 Such medical mistakes may stem from the following:

-- A failure to appropriately monitor the baby and perform a timely caesarean section, causing long-term oxygen deprivation to the baby’s brain
+- Failure to appropriately monitor the baby and perform a timely caesarean section, causing long-term oxygen deprivation to the baby’s brain

 - Improper use of forceps or suction during birth